-The Procurement Card (Pcard) simplifies the purchasing of most routine goods and services under $2,500.
+The Procurement Card (Pcard) simplifies the purchasing of most routine low value goods and services orders where the vendor does not accept purchase orders.
 The topics below provide basic guidelines and helpful information about the card.

 Need more information?